Home » Features » Can You Order Aldi Products Online?

 No, you can’t.

-If you want a specific product that you once saw at Aldi, or you saw Aldi advertise it a while back, and now you can’t find it anymore, that product was most likely an Aldi Find or a Seasonal Item.
+If you want a specific product that you once saw at Aldi, or you saw Aldi advertise it a while back, and now you can’t find it anymore, that product was most likely an Aldi Find or a Seasonal Product.

-• Seasonal Items stick around in stores for longer than an Aldi Find, but they’re only stocked for a few months and then they disappear until the next year.
+• Seasonal Products stick around in stores for longer than an Aldi Find, but they’re only stocked for a few months and then they disappear until the next year.
 They include products such as pumpkin cake rolls in the fall and barbecue sauces in the spring and summer.
 These items do get restocked a few times, but not indefinitely.

-The key thing to know here is that if a product is an Aldi Find or a Seasonal Item, once it’s gone from your local store, it’s gone, and it’s not available for online ordering either.
+The key thing to know here is that if a product is an Aldi Find or a Seasonal Product, once it’s gone from your local store, it’s gone, and it’s not available for online ordering either.

 Does Aldi Ship Products Through the Post Office or Another Mail Carrier?